mickfuzz/dyne_docs/src/terminal/docs/26-text-editors.md

 Because the terminal and command line are so tied in with the text editors, many commands open up a text editor for you.
-We saw one example `sudoedit`, in the \"Useful Customizations\" section.
+We saw one example `sudoedit`, in the "Useful Customizations" section.
 You can set the default editor though by setting either the EDITOR or the VISUAL environment variable.
 For instance:\